speterlin/smartxchange/README.md

 * Opengraph_parser for displaying link images and Rails_autolink for recognizing links in text

-* Searchkick for searching users and posts
+* Searchkick for searching users<!---  and posts -->

-* Acts-as-taggable-on for tagging posts
+* Acts-as-taggable-on for tagging posts and comments

 * Jquery_textcomplete for text autocomplete